 The next stop was Frogner Park often called Vigeland Park.
 Gustav Vigeland had complete control over the design and installation of the section of the park for which it has gained worldwide fame.
 Vigeland designed, sculpted, or cast not only the statues but the bridges, fountains, and gardens in that section of the park.
 His installation is the largest of its kind by a single artist.

 That alone makes the work impressive and our guide spoke rather effusively about the installation though I found it vaguely (perhaps Vigely) unsettling.
-You see, while the artist generously donated all his works including sculptures, drawings, and models to the city of Oslo in exchange for a place in which he could live and work, she neglected to mention Vigeland’s darker side.
+You see, while the artist generously donated all his works including sculptures, drawings, and models to the city of Oslo in exchange for a place where he could live and work, she neglected to mention Vigeland’s darker side.

 Creatively, the 212 bronze and granite sculptures in the Vigeland installation are generally considered to represent Nazi or Fascist aesthetics.
 Vigeland left little doubt that he was a Nazi sympathizer and, under the collaborationist, Vidkun Quisling, readily invited prominent Nazis to his studio.
 Perhaps fortunately, the rain pelted us rather unrelentingly and the tour of the installation was mercifully briefer than it would have otherwise been.
 The monolith, with its 121 figures, is the most well-known single piece.